The Easiest Areas to Pass Your UK Driving Test in 2026

 Are easy-pass driving test centres really easier or just less busy?

-The cluster mean is computed from DVSA DRT122A 2024-25 statistics published under Open Government Licence v3.0; the 51.52 percent figure is accurate to 0.1 percentage point at the cluster level.
-The cluster boundary is defined by k-means clustering on five normalised features and is stable across the last 3 years of DVSA data (cluster membership shifted by at most 2 centres year-on-year).
-Individual centre pass rates within the cluster range from 51.4 percent at the floor to 67.0 percent at the ceiling; the cluster mean is a useful headline but the centre-level figure is more relevant for individual booking decisions.
+The cluster mean is computed from DVSA DRT122A 2024-25 statistics published under Open Government Licence v3.0; the 51.0 percent figure is the live volume-weighted aggregate across the 14 cluster centres for that year.
+The cluster boundary is rule-based: any active car test centre with at least 1,000 annual tests in 2024-25 whose host postcode area falls in the rural density tier (HS, IV, KW, PH, DG, TD, SA, LL, TR) is in the cluster, per the 1,000-test rankable floor.
+Membership is stable across years because postcode-area density does not change quickly.
+Individual centre pass rates within the cluster range from 41.3 percent at Camborne to 64.1 percent at Bangor; the cluster mean is a useful headline but the centre-level figure is more relevant for individual booking decisions.

 Can I take my UK driving test at any easy-pass centre regardless of my postcode?